Key Issues

 - Improve the permitting process

-- A multi-modal freight strategy is beneficial
+- Promote a multi-modal freight strategy

-Increasing freight capacity at seaports
+- Increase freight capacity at seaports